Due to the COVID-19 restrictions, all classes have been put into a temporary hold. Dates to be reassessed soon.

 Trick Training is a great way to develop a closer bond with your dog as you work towards goals and enjoy the fun.
 It helps to improve communication and understanding with your dog and can also increase your dog’s confidence, strength, balance and focus.

-Throughout the class you will be assessed by Amy Van Dyk to gain points to achieve your NTD (Novice Trick Dog Title), ITD (Intermediate Trick Dog Title), ATD (Advanced Trick Dog Title), ETD (Expert Trick Dog Title) and eventually even Champion Trick Dog Title through ‘Do More With Your Dogs USA’ (the official sanctioning and organising body for the sport of Dog Tricks).
+Throughout the class you will be assessed by our Accredited Trainer to gain points to achieve your NTD (Novice Trick Dog Title), ITD (Intermediate Trick Dog Title), ATD (Advanced Trick Dog Title), ETD (Expert Trick Dog Title).

 SCENT DETECTION TRAINING